 This curriculum challenges our young people who are ready to follow an academic/vocational pathway and sit exams in the key stage four statutory subjects.
 These can include functional skills in English, Maths, Science and ICT, BTEC home cooking and music, Arts Award, Sports Leaders and ASDAN PSD.
 Most young people working on this pathway will also undertake the Duke of Edinburgh Award Scheme.
 At key stage five our focus is vocational and young people take options with internal and external work experience and courses in ASDAN Employability and AQA Unit Award Scheme attached to their chosen vocational option.
 We also aim to develop travel training skills so that our young people can become independent in their travel to work or college in the future.

 We begin to work towards a smooth transition into 14-19 from Key Stage 3 in the summer term of year nine.
-Year nine students are invited to attend as much or as little as is appropriate of our end of year Camping Experience as well as attending the whole school transition morning.
-Parents are invited to attend a 14-19 coffee morning.
+Year nine students are invited to attend our Festival experience as well as attending the whole school transition morning.
+Information about the department is shared with families and they are welcome to come in and see the department.
 Staff are given time to share important information about each young person moving into the department.

 During Key Stage 5 we work towards a positive transition from school with the young person and their family.
 This will include visits and tours around colleges and social day care providers.
 Our independent careers and transition advisor Dave Hooley attends all EHCP reviews from Year 9 onwards to provide the necessary advice and support.
 We also put on a Transition Morning each year for the parents of students in Years 12 and 13, along with colleges, charities and social care providers.

 The majority of our young people stay at Victoria School until they are 19, where students leave early, we implement the work around positive transitions early.